 The Florida Law Enforcement Academy Career Technical Certificate prepares students for certification as police officers in the state of Florida.
 There is a full time and part-time Basic Law Enforcement Academy.
 The full-time academy runs for approximately six months, Monday - Friday, 8:00 AM to 5:00 PM.
 The part-time academy runs for approximately nine months - Monday to Friday from 6:00 PM to 10:00 PM.
 Class hours do change during the training to achieve certain objectives.
 The cost for both programs is the same.
 Note: Applicants are scheduled for training at the discretion of the School of Justice Staff.

-To have all your questions answered it is recommended that you attend Virtual Orientation the first or third Tuesday of every month at 6:00 pm.
-Call 305-237-1400 so you can be sent the link to attend.
+To have all your questions answered it is recommended that you attend Orientation in person the 1st or 3rd Tuesday of every month at 6:00 pm.
+Call 305-237-1400.

 This program is offered at the School of Justice only.
 All criminal justice standards and training, as well as department of education and local standards will be met.